 Introduction to Arduino Boards

 Arduino is an open-source platform based on electronics, which can be implemented using both software and hardware.
 The Arduino board reads the input based on a sensor, button, finger, or Twitter message.
-It can be enabled by switching the ON and of the led; sometimes, it can be done online too.
-The board can be processed according to requirements by adequately feeding the input data and instructions via a microcontroller.
-The programming language is based on wiring and IDE, which is the Arduino software used to process and structure the set of an algorithm.
-The types of uses and applications of Arduino are briefly explained in this article.
+The board can be manipulated per specific requirements by providing input data and instructions through a microcontroller.
+The programming language utilized for this purpose is based on wiring and IDE, known as the Arduino software.
+It facilitates the processing and organization of algorithmic sets.
+This article provides a brief explanation of the various uses and applications of Arduino.

 What is the Arduino Board?

 It has a lot of other microcontrollers available for physical computing which offers the same functionalities.
-But all these single controllers are wrapped to form the Arduino as a reliable package.
 It simplifies the complexities in the other microcontrollers and gives students, teachers, and professionals more advantages.

 How to use Arduino board

-The types of Arduino boards readily available in the market are Arduino Uno, Red Boards, Arduino Mega, LilyPad Arduino, and Arduino Leonardo, described below.
+The types of Arduino boards that are readily available in the market are Arduino Uno, Red Boards, Arduino Mega, LilyPad Arduino, and Arduino Leonardo, as described below.

 Arduino Mega is similar to the configuration and characteristics of Uno.
-It includes multiple I/O digital pins, where only 14 are allotted for pulse width modulation and six for analog inputs, along with a power jack, reset button, and USB connection.
-Simply plug-in the Arduino to the device and use it with the battery as a power source.
+Simply plug the Arduino into the device and use it with the battery as a power source.
 The multiple pins make the Arduino more helpful in designing the project and comprise many input and output buttons.

 Uses of Arduino boards